MOJO MARK WILMOT

 Some trace of the booze remained; he sometimes had moonshine for the songwriters he hosted and for the audience, if anyone chose to partake of what to most was a novelty.
 Leftovers were stored in our refrigerator.
 No trace of the women remained, outside of his songs, at least that I could tell and remember.

-In his commentary during concerts or in his hosting of the songwriters, he said nothing about the craft of performing.
+In his commentary during concerts or in his hosting of the songwriters, he said nothing was said the craft of performing.
 He did say a small bit about the craft of songwriting.
 This reluctance was surprising because he clearly had a kean, practical, and near-evangelical interest in fostering at least songwriting in others and had the opportunity with captive audiences when hosting the songwriters.
 He appeared in public to choose to have the performance itself provide any lessons in these crafts, should they be needed.
 Perhaps he respected each performer too much to do otherwise.

 He occasionally did something unexpected.
 In the middle of an original song about a women, he would sometimes do the riff in the last half of "Down Hearted (How Blue Can You Get?)" by Leonard and Jane Feather, made famous by B.B.
 King in 1963.
 And if I was in the audience, Mark would let me shout out the second line of each of the four couplets.
 Perhaps he did it because I clearly enjoyed doing it.
 More likely, I reminded him of an opportunity for some levity which was otherwise in limited supply in his own material.